Contents

 Like the NASA APOD above, it is a daily competition, but also has monthly and annual winners.

+You can submit photos for consideration at any time.
 Any amateur astrophotography image can be considered of landscape, planetary or deep space.

 The AAPOD2 site can be seen here and the submission page here.